Violin by fr Ignacio Larranaga

 There was, however, one night when all the locks went off.
 Desolation hit the bottom that night.
 The FATHER withdrew all consolation from him.
 It would be said that the forces of hell were unleashed falling together in one final assault on the poor sick.

-said Francisco.
-Fray Leon thought the Brother was delusional, and he spoke to him like a little child:
+🎗Brother Lo, pass me the violin, said Francis.
+Leo thought he was delusional, and he spoke to him like a little child:

-🎗You're dreaming, dear Francisco.
+🎗You're dreaming, dear Francis.

 He brought them to him.
-Francisco took them.
+Francis took them.
 He placed a branch supporting one tip in his hand and the other on his shoulder, violin mode.
 With his right hand he took the other branch as if it were the bow of a violin.

 Comments